 They ate in silence.

-Waking early Christmas morning, Joseph dressed in jeans, a t-shirt, with a sweater on top.
+Waking early Christmas morning, Joseph dressed in jeans and a t-shirt with a sweater on top.
 He pulled on his coat, hat, and gloves.
 He grabbed his keys and locked his Upper East Side apartment.
-Pulling closer to the bridge, he was greeted by Michael who stood on the berm holding a large cardboard box.
+He was greeted by Michael who waited on the berm holding a large cardboard box.

 Rolling down his window, Joseph greeted him.
-“Hey, how long have you been waiting there?”
+“Hey, how long have you been standing there?”

 Michael didn’t answer but nodded toward the back of the car.
 Turning the engine off, Joseph got out and opened the hatch.
 Michael slid the box inside.
 He turned and walked down the hill toward the tunnel.
 Joseph closed the back and followed him.
-Below a large tarp, he hadn’t noticed the night before due to the darkness of the tunnel, sat more large boxes.
+Below a large tarp, he hadn’t noticed the night before, sat more large boxes.
 Rows of them.
 With a nod from Michael, Joseph helped carry them to his SUV.
 Peeking into the boxes, he saw clothes and toys.
 The capacity of the car housed only four boxes.
 After Lincoln and Michael climbed into the car, Michael told Joseph where to go.
-They arrived at what appeared to be a large brick home and a cheery older woman came out the door.
+They arrived at a large red brick house.
+A cheery older woman came out of the door.